NisseMain/default.configuration/README.md

 # default.configuration
-Default Configuration files for the Nisse Project
+This repository contains the Default Configuration files for the Nisse Project